Transform a textured surface into a smooth and shiny surface by coating with Envirotex Lite.

 Super easy, right?!
 What other kinds of surfaces can you think of that you would like to coat with a brilliant coat of Envirotex Lite?

 Pin it for later!

-Lydia Nordhoff is the creator of Lydi Out Loud, a blog where she loves to share her passions in crafting, DIY and entertaining.
-She has been featured on House Beautiful, Good Housekeeping, Southern Living, Country Living.com, Brit + Co., Buzz Feed and Somerset Home Magazine.
+Lydia Nordhoff is the creator of Lydi Out Loud, a blog where she shares her adventures in crafting and DIY.
+Lydi Out Loud has been featured on the Home Depot Blog, House Beautiful, Good Housekeeping, Southern Living, Elle Decor, Brit + Co., Buzz Feed, Cricut and Somerset Home Magazine.

 I was wondering if I could purchase a gallon of this directly from you did not see where i could order directly?
 I can only get smaller amounts through like Hobby Lobby??

 Hello Lynn!
 We have forwarded your inquiry to customer service and they will follow up with you to help you find a source for the quantity you need.
 Have a great weekend!